 On January 1, 2024, all entry-level dietitians must hold an advanced degree.
-By 2021, the Dietetics Department plans to offer an Integrated Masters of Science in Nutrition and Dietetics, which is contingent upon accreditation by ACEND.
-To prepare students for the Integrated Masters of Science in Nutrition and Dietetics, we are offering an undergraduate

-Human Biology Pre-Dietetics Concentration degree.
+In 2021, the Dietetics Department will begin to offer the Integrated Masters of Science in Nutrition and Dietetics, which is contingent upon final accreditation by ACEND.
+To prepare students for the Integrated Masters of Science in Nutrition and Dietetics, we are offering the undergraduate Human Biology Pre-Dietetics Concentration degree.
 In the Human Biology Pre-Dietetics Concentration degree, and contingent upon accreditation by ACEND, students will earn graduate credits during the senior year, which will count toward the Integrated Masters of Science in Nutrition and Dietetics.

-Students apply for admission to the program in the spring semester of the sophomore year.
-A maximum of 19 students are admitted for each of the junior and senior years.
-Once admitted, students must receive a minimum of B/C in all DTS courses following admission and exhibit professional behavior as determined by the Professional Development Assessment.
+Students must receive a minimum grade of "BC" in all DTS courses and exhibit professional behavior as determined by the Professional Development Assessment.
 Documentation of a physical examination with proof of immunities, flu shot, 10-panel drug screen, TB test and a background check are required during the junior and senior years.
 Supervised practice affiliation fees are assessed.